 Let us now analyze how the American walkout of the deal is going to play out.
 The first thing this will impact is the growing economic cooperation of Tehran with various countries.
 The primary beneficiaries here are going to be the US and its allies in the region.
 Saudi Arabia and the UAE were concerned with the growing economic cooperation between Tehran and GCC countries like Qatar, Oman and Kuwait and will now be able to have a better grip on the Gulf Cooperation.

 The pullout is also going to significantly impact the Iranian capabilities to fund its proxies.
 This is important to curtail the growing Iranian might and influence in the region and provide a breather for US allies like Saudi Arabia and the UAE in the region to build their sphere of influence.
 In the Syrian conflict, the pullout will force Iran to cede some space to Russia and Turkey.
 The Saudi-led military alliance is also going to gain in the Yemen conflict.
 Saudi Arabia will gain the opportunity to build its military and economic capabilities now to emerge as a counter against the growing influence and military threat of Ankara in the region.
 Putting Tehran on the backfoot will boost Tel Aviv to carry out even more aggressive strikes against Iranian proxies in Syria.
-It is quite probable that Israel could feel confident enough to get into another direct military conflict with Hezbollah in Lebanon and Syria in a Second Israel-Hezbollah war.
+In our opinion, as a result Israel could feel confident to engage into another direct military conflict with Hezbollah in Lebanon and Syria and a Second Israel-Hezbollah War.

 The economic and military cooperation of US adversaries like China and Russia with Iran is going to be significantly impacted by the American decision to walk out of the nuclear deal as any dealings with Iran will attract US sanctions.
 This gives the US further leverage in negotiations with China on trade and North Korea.
 This also provides the US with a bargaining chip in trade and other strategic negotiations against its European allies.
 A crippled Russia that is reeling under sanctions will get a welcome respite with the booming Oil prices allowing President Putin to deliver his domestic economic commitments and keep his economy positive.
 The above is necessary to have him on board before the nuclear negotiations with North Korea begin.